Dismas Hataš

-Dismas Hataš (Hattasch; 1 December 1724 – 13 October 1777) was a Bohemian composer and violinist of the early classical period.
+Dismas Hataš (Hattasch; 1 December 1724 – 13 October 1777) was a Czech composer and violinist of the early classical period.

 Life

-Hataš was born on 1 December 1724, in Vysoké Mýto, to a musical family.
+Hataš was born in Vysoké Mýto on 1 December 1724, to a musical family.
 Many of his relatives were cantors and organists in Bohemia.
 In May 1751, he married the singer Anna Franziska Benda, the sister of Franz and Jiří Antonín Benda, and in October of that year was recommended by Jiří Antonín for a position as a violinist in the court orchestra in Gotha.
-He was to keep this position for the rest of his life.
+He would keep this position for the rest of his life.

 In 1756, his son Jindřich Krištof Hataš was born, whom he taught to play the violin, and who later became a composer.
 From December 1768 to early 1769, he performed with his wife and colleagues from Gotha in four concerts in the Netherlands.

 Dismas' younger brother, Jan Václav Hataš (1727–1752) was also a composer.